content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-Java-object oriented programming structure/java-constructor.md

 -   There is no copy constructor in Java.
 However, we can copy the values from one object to another like copy constructor in C++.
 -   There are many ways to copy the values of one object into another in Java.
 They are:
-1. By constructor
+1. Copying values with constructor.
-2. By assigning the values of one object into another
+2. By assigning the values of one object into another without constructor.

-## 5.1 By constructor
+## 5.1 Copying values with constructor

 -   We are going to copy the values of one object into another using Java constructor.